rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 menu_title: Token Bridge FAQ
 layout: rsk
 title: "TokenBridge FAQ: Answers to Your Rootstock-Ethereum Bridge Queries"
-tags: erc20, bridge, faqs, defi, rbtc, decentralized, token-bridge, tokens, quick-start, guides, tutorial, testnet, networks, dapps, tools, rsk, ethereum, smart-contracts, install, get-started, how-to, mainnet, testnet, sidechain, contracts, wallets
+tags: erc20, bridge, faqs, defi, rbtc, decentralized, token-bridge, tokens, quick-start, guides, tutorial, testnet, networks, dApps, tools, rsk, ethereum, smart-contracts, install, get-started, how-to, mainnet, testnet, sidechain, contracts, wallets
 ---

 ## Troubleshooting

 If you need guide troublehsooting an issue go to [/kb/tokenbridge-troubleshooting/](/kb/tokenbridge-troubleshooting/)

-## What is the Token Bridge?
+## What is the Tokenbridge?

-The Token Bridge is an interoperability protocol which allows users to move their own Rootstock or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.
+The Tokenbridge is an interoperability protocol which allows users to move their own Rootstock or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.

 The UI is available at:

 - Mainnet: [tokenbridge.rsk.co](https://tokenbridge.rsk.co/)